Ghadah-Almaawy/Maternal_health_risk_classification-/README.md

 ##  Team & Contribution

 This was a group project completed as part of the DS312 Data Mining course.
-My role focused on **[preprocessing & class-imbalance handling, model building & evaluation]**.
+My role focused on **preprocessing , class imbalance handling, model building & evaluation**.

 ##  License

-This project is shared for educational and portfolio purposes.
+This project is shared for educational and portfolio purposes. purposes.